geektoto/card-miniprogram/README.md

 ## What Ciphers are approved
 The list of approved ciphers can be found as annotations in the `stubs` folder.
 The stub files are only an example.
-Strengthen or weaken the white-list according to the policy or
+Strengthen or weaken the white-list according to the policy or compliance regime that you want to follow.
+Remember to adjust the warning messages in `src/main/resour